kevzettler/MMXOnline/readme.md

   -Ability for "soft collision"
   -Need matrix collision system / way for 2 non-triggers to avoid collision -Collision callbacks with parent actor/gameobject available

+-CollideData does not need both gameobjec tand gameobject.collider

 ========================
 Useful optimizations and fixes